You may wonder how writing about vehicles relates to travel writing, so here’s my rationale.

 Some assignments include viewing unique automobiles.
 Or writing about the only remaining model of some very historic car.
 I’ve even sat in a $10 million Mercedes-Benz 500K Special Roadster!

 I’ve seen dozens of celebrity cars from movies, or that have been owned by movie stars and other personalities.
-In late spring of 2019, I’ll be enjoying VIP tours on assignment at automobile museums in Denver, Michigan and Ohio.
+In 2019, for example, I enjoyed VIP tours on assignment at automobile museums in Denver, Michigan and Ohio.
 These three museum pieces will gross $3600 when I write the articles.

 You’ll hit the jackpot with some vehicle assignments.
 One example is the Western Antique Aeroplane & Automobile Museum (WAAAM) in Hood River, Oregon.
 While on assignment for an automobile magazine ($1200).